SubhayanDas08/WebDev_Basics/README.md

 # WebDev_Basics
-Mysql, ExpressJs, Angular10 and NodeJs has been used Introduction to ReactJS is also added!
+Mysql, ExpressJs, Angular10 and NodeJs has been used
+<br>Introduction to ReactJS has been added!